sd17fall/softdes.web/_notebooks/caching-and-decorators.md

+Note the microseconds (µs) and milliseconds (ms) per loop.
+500 ms is half a second, so it's getting pretty slow.

-Let's **instrument** the function to print each call, so we can see more about what's going on.
+Let's **instrument** the function to print each time it's called, so that we can see more about what's going on:

 ```python